MarkoVitkovic/Stadium_webapp/README.md

 * [ASP.NET Core MVC provides features to build web APIs and web apps](#setup)

 ## General info
-Application created using MVC and .NET framework, entity framework and linq.
+Application created using MVC, .NET framework, entity framework and linq.
 App contains all premier league stadiums, all info about them.
 Clone or download project to see all features.

 ## Screenshots
 ![](https://github.com/MarkoVitkovic/Stadium_webapp/blob/master/pocetna.png)